Break the rules, pay the price: State Duma approves fines for scooter riders

 • from 15—20 km/h — from 3 to 3.5 thousand rubles;

-Specialists from MTS "Urent", Whoosh kicksharing services, as well as Yandex and the "Digital Transport and Logistics" association supported the initiative of government officials.
+Specialists from MTS Urent kicksharing services, Whoosh, as well as Yandex and the "Digital Transport and Logistics" association supported the initiative of government officials.
 The decision to fine violators was recognized as logical and correct.

 It is worth noting that electric scooters are gaining popularity.
 According to statistics from the Moscow Department of Transport, 35 million trips have been recorded since the beginning of the season.
 This is 1.5 times more compared to the same period last year.
-In 85% of cases, users use PMDs for short trips around the city to their home, place of work or recreation.
+In 85% of cases, users use PMD for short trips around the city to their home, place of work or recreation.

 Now on home